 With opinion polls or any other kind of survey, do not say they ‘show’, ‘prove’ or anything else so definite.
 They do no more than indicate, suggest etc.

-is the abbreviated form of the Burmese opposition leader Aung San Suu Kyi, for second reference, or headlines.
+is the abbreviated form of the Myanmar opposition leader Aung San Suu Kyi, for second reference, or headlines.
 She is Ms Suu Kyi - never Mrs (her husband, now dead, had a different name).

 ie with a hyphen.

 should generally be avoided unless considered integral to the story.
 We do not adopt the convention of using asterisks.
 If possible, omit the offending term from a direct quote or use indirect speech.
 You may include some swear words, if you think their omission seriously undermines the impact of the story - but this is subject to the approval of a senior editor.
 Swear words should be clearly signposted, either by saying early in the story that strong language is involved or by having a standalone warning at the top.
 There is no ‘Top 10’ list of swear words, but do bear in mind that racial and religious terms may be considered very offensive.
 If in doubt - leave it out.